mozilla/ichnaea/docs/metrics.rst

 ``table.cell_measure``, ``table.wifi_measure`` : gauges

-    These gauges measure the number of database rows in each of the measure tables at the time the measure blocks used for backup are scheduled and created.
-Since the backup jobs will archive and delete rows from those tables, these gauges should represent a high-water mark for the number of rows.
+    These gauges measure the number of database rows in each of the measure tables at a regular interval.
 For performance reasons the gauges are based on `max(id) - min(id)`, which might be higher than the actual number of rows if not all auto-increment numbers are taken.